 We do not currently operate manufacturing facilities for clinical or commercial production of our drug candidates or potential drug candidates that are under development.
-We have no experience in drug formulation or manufacturing, and we lack the resources and the capabilities to manufacture any of our drug candidates on a clinical or commercial scale.
-As a result, we currently rely on our partner, GSK, to manufacture supply, store and distribute drug supplies for the ispinesib clinical trials.
+We have limited experience in drug formulation and manufacturing, and we lack the resources and the capabilities to manufacture any of our drug candidates on a clinical or commercial scale.
+As a result, we currently rely on our partner, GSK, to manufacture supply, store and distribute drug supplies for the ispinesib and SB-743921 clinical trials (and the planned GSK-923295 clinical trial).
 For our drug candidate CK-1827452, and our drug candidate SB-743921 for non-Hodgkin's lymphoma, Hodgkin's lymphoma, and multiple myeloma, we currently rely on a limited number of contract manufacturers, and, in particular, we expect to rely on single-source contract manufacturers for the active pharmaceutical ingredient and the drug product supply for our clinical trials.
 In addition, we anticipate continued reliance on a limited number of contract manufacturers.
 Any performance failure on the part of our existing or future contract manufacturers could delay clinical development or regulatory approval of our drug candidates or commercialization of our drugs, producing additional losses and depriving us of potential product revenues.